ACRES v Tan Boon Kwee: Judgment

 On the policy limb in Spandeck, Phang considered three policy considerations: statutory duty; the corporate veil of the respondent; and the respondent's conflict of interest.
 In clarifying the approach outlined in Spandeck, he noted that whilst the limb of policy was to be used to negate a prima facie duty of care, it "does not mean that courts cannot... have due regard to the presence of policy considerations" and that "courts may sometimes need to deploy such countervailing positive policy considerations in order to dismiss spurious negative [ones]".

 First, he distinguished the present case from the English case of Murphy v Brentwood DC, stating that whilst the relevant statute in Murphy regulated the impositions of duty, the Building Control Act did not.
 Phang interpreted the Act as concerning "purely criminal sanctions".
 He also ruled "the fact that the Act does not cover a particular situation" can give way to the possibility that such a situation is one that "the courts should remedy, as opposed to the possibility that the Legislature intended for such a situation to be completely unregulated by common law".
 The policy ground of "public and workplace safety" was also a reason considered in not allowing the policy consideration of statute to negate the imposition of duty.

 Second, Phang found that imposing a duty on Tan himself rather than A.n.A would not be "an unwarranted lifting of the corporate veil" as the negligent acts arose from his acting in a personal capacity as a clerk of works rather than A.n.A's corporate actions.
 Third, Phang found that the positive policy consideration Tan appointed himself as a clerk of works, in doing so misrepresenting himself to the Building and Construction Authority, was one that made the imposition of duty even more justiciable.

 Overall, Phang found that Tan had clearly breached the duty of care owed to ACRES, and that there was causation and remoteness on the part of Tan's actions.
-Phang did not accept Tan's argument that Tan did not breach his duty as a clerk of works because what he knew as in the capacity of a clerk was different from what he knew in the capcity as a director, reasoning that the "distinction [w]as somewhat unreal".
+Phang did not accept Tan's argument that Tan did not breach his duty as a clerk of works because what he knew as in the capacity of a clerk was different from what he knew in the capacity as a director, reasoning that the "distinction [w]as somewhat unreal".